l3mpire/lemlist-developer/source/includes/_campaigns.md

 Parameter | Description
 --------- | -----------
-state=all | Filter to export only the specified states, all will export all states.
-Possible states are imported, scanned, skipped, reviewed, contacted, hooked, attracted, warmed, notInterested, interested, emailsBounced, failed, emailsUnsubscribed
+state=all | Filter to export only the specified lead's last states; 'all' will export all states.

+The state parameter can accept a list of values, divided into two categories:

+- Global states that group multiple lead states into a single category.
+- Detailed states that allow for retrieving leads with more specific states.

+E.g.:

+- To retrieve only leads who’s last action is to have open an email used `state=emailsOpened`.
+- To retrieve all leads who’s last action is to have open an email or a linkedin message use `state=hooked`

+#### Global states

 State | Description
 ----- | -----------